rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 * Classify movie reviews from imdb.com into positive and negative (binary) categories
 * Classify news wire articles by topic (multi-class classification)
 <br /><br />

+For small businesses:

+* Sort vegetables using computer vision

 For enterprises: